Latest Trends on Computer Vision Market

-Computer vision software is changing industries and making the lives of consumers not only easier but also more interesting.
+Computer vision is changing industries and making the lives of consumers not only easier but also more interesting.
 As a field, computer vision has received a lot of publicity and a decent amount of investment.
-The North American market for computer vision software has had a total investment of $120 million USD, while the Chinese market surged to $3.9 billion USD.
-Let’s take a look at the most promising and more intriguing technologies that make computer vision software development market grow so fast.
+The North American computer vision market has had a total investment of $120 million USD, while the Chinese market surged to $3.9 billion USD.
+Let’s take a look at the most promising and more intriguing technologies that propel trends in computer vision for swift market growth.

 Advances in deep learning